 9. Green Beans

-Green beans are another healthy and low-calorie vegetable suitable for dogs, as they are a great source of nutrients like vitamins C, D, and A, in addition to manganese, and fiber.
+Green beans are another healthy and low-calorie vegetable suitable for dogs.
+They are a great source of nutrients like vitamins C, D, and A, in addition to manganese, and fiber.

 However, we don’t recommend serving green beans to your pet raw, as they might cause an upset stomach due to lecithin proteins.
 Fortunately, cooking green beans removes this protein entirely!

 To prepare green beans for dogs, wash rigorously, and cut off the ends.
 Then, place green beans in boiling water for about 10 minutes and serve when cool.